 Submitting a complaint

-Complaints may be submitted to our abuse team.
-Except in the case of copyright complaints, a complainant may submit a complaint via the Policy & Abuse web form, which does not require identifying information.
-Depending on the nature of the complaint, however, anonymity may hinder our ability to verify the complaint or affect the credibility of the complaint.
-In order for the abuse team to follow up on any allegation, the exact location (URL) and nature of the alleged violation must be supplied in the original complaint.
-Repeated unverified abuse complaints from the same source may be subject to summary rejection.
+Complaints may be submitted to our Policy & Abuse team.
+Except in the case of copyright complaints, a complainant may submit a complaint via the Policy & Abuse web form.
+Depending on the nature of the complaint, anonymity of the complainant may hinder our ability to examine and/or verify the complaint.
+In order for personnel to follow up on any allegation, the exact location (URL) and nature of the alleged violation must be supplied in the original complaint.
+Repeated unverified complaints from the same source may be subject to summary rejection.

 Treatment and investigation of complaints